 AEM is a secure and dependable CMS platform that protects and safeguards your company's sensitive data.
 It regularly releases easy-to-deploy AEM security hotfixes and supports all popular authentication methods, including SAML SSO and LDAP.

-Out-of-the-Box Components enable rapid implementation for organizations.
+AEM Out-of-the-box components enable rapid implementation for organizations.
 Workflow procedures, standardized layout, and form development are a few of Adobe's OTB components.

 Adobe's Touch User Interface feature offers simple-to-use creative experiences on various devices.
 Editors can easily create content pieces and distribute them to various channels to ensure consistent user experiences.

 Once your material has been scanned, AEM may automatically provide tags and metadata to your content assets.
 This feature is convenient when you need to publish a lot of content without impacting SEO.

 According to your preferences, you can also change the allocated tags.
 Additionally, it facilitates instant access to the required media, enhancing team productivity.

 AEM's headless CMS features allow you to employ many technologies to provide content across all channels.
 You have complete control over how the content is displayed on several platforms, including desktop, mobile, IoT, and PIM systems.
 The ability to provide actual omnichannel experiences is therefore at your disposal, giving you the most flexibility.